 Working for a post office you will deliver parcels and letters, often by car, but in big cities, Germany practices an environment-friendly way by using a bicycle.
 So be prepared for this.

 While working for a restaurant and delivering meals at peoples’ homes always by car, the job is well paid, and you will often receive tips.

 Almost all retails need someone to assist their customers.
 You will help customers with information and selecting the best product they are looking for.
 Good communication skills are required.

-Some companies or organizations often need data collectors, that have to ask clients about their opinion about products or services, that will eventually lead to a survey.
+Some companies or organizations often need data collectors to ask clients about their opinions about products or services, which will eventually lead to a survey.

 - City Guide

 Good job for someone who is interested in tourism and history.
 You will get a chance to meet people from around the world.

 If working at a desk in a pleasant, temperature-controlled office appeals to you, there are many types of office work positions to consider.
 They require basic skills such as typing, filing, and familiarity with computers.